Woman raped at University of East Anglia

 Police said the woman was attacked in the early hours of Thursday morning near to the lake at the Earlham Road campus.

-Norfolk police said a man in his 20s has been arrested in connection with the incident.
-He was taken to Wymondham Police Investigation Centre, where he will be questioned.
+Norfolk police said a man in his 20s was arrested in connection with the incident.
+He was taken to Wymondham Police Investigation Centre, where he was questioned.

-The area was sealed off throughout most of the day as detectives carried out their investigation.
+The area was sealed off all day yesterday and until just before 12pm this afernoon, as detectives carried out their investigation.

 • Officers are keen to speak to any witnesses or anyone that may have any information regarding the incident.
 They are asked to contact DS Matt Jenkins at Norwich CID on 101 or Crimestoppers anonymously on 0800 555 111.